Thomas J. Cleary, Esq.

 Offices: Raynham, Plymouth, and Quincy Massachusetts

-Before co-founding Cohen Cleary, P.C., Attorney Cleary worked as associate counsel with Schonland & Associates, P.C.
-Attorney Cleary has also served as counsel to a health care management company where he represented skilled nursing facilities, hospitals and individual clients.
-Today, Attorney Cleary concentrates on civil matters and devotes himself to representing clients in labor and employment law, discrimination law, sexual harassment, probate and estate litigation as well as other civil matters.
-Attorney Cleary is also certified as a Guardian ad Litem and is a certified member of the Mental Health Litigation Unit for the Massachusetts Committee for Public Counsel Services.
+Before co-founding Cohen Cleary, P.C., Attorney Cleary developed a robust legal practice serving individual and corporate clients throughout Massachusetts.
+Attorney Cleary also served as counsel to a health care management company where he represented skilled nursing facilities, hospitals and individual clients.
+Attorney Cleary concentrates on the management of the firm as well as on civil matters with a strong emphasis in employment law, discrimination law, sexual harassment, probate and estate litigation, personal injury, health care law as well as other legal matters.
+Attorney Cleary is also certified as a Guardian ad Litem and a former certified member of the Mental Health Litigation Unit for the Massachusetts Committee for Public Counsel Services.
+Attorney Cleary has frequently served as court appointed guardian, conservator, treatment plan monitor, master, and estate personal representative.
+Attorney Cleary also takes great pride in working with the Department of Developmental Services in serving as guardian for developmentally disabled individuals.

+Based on peer recognition and professional achievement, Attorney Cleary has been selected as a Super Lawyer, which is an honor presented to less than 2.5% of attorneys.
 Attorney Cleary is a Magna Cum Laude graduate of Hiram College where he was a recipient of the Outstanding Undergraduate Research Award.
-Attorney Cleary is a Magna Cum Laude graduate and Valedictorian from the University of Massachusetts School of Law at Dartmouth (formerly the Southern New England School of Law).
-While in law school, Attorney Cleary was a founder and the Editor-in-Chief of the Roundtable Symposium Law Journal (currently the University of Massachusetts Law Review).
+Attorney Cleary is a Magna Cum Laude graduate and Valedictorian from the University of Massachusetts School of Law at Dartmouth.
+While in law school, Attorney Cleary was a founder and the Editor-in-Chief of the law school’s scholarly legal journal, which is currently the University of Massachusetts Law Review.
 Attorney Cleary was awarded the Faculty Academic Achievement Award, the Sarah Clarman Bernstein Prize for Academic Excellence, the Pro Bono Program Honorary Designation and was a participant in the Domenick L. Gabrielli Family Law National Moot Court Competition.
-Attorney Cleary has also published numerous articles and other materials including:
+Attorney Cleary has also published numerous articles, blogs, industry publications, training materials, and other materials including:

 - In Impartiality We Trust: A Commentary on Government Aid and Involvement with Religion, 2 S. NEW ENG.
 ROUNDTABLE SYMP.
 L. J. 113 (2007).